apigeecs/apigee-migrate-tool/README.md

 ## Data migrated

 With the tool, you can import and export data about:
+- Developers
-- developers
+- Companies
-- proxies (latest version)
+- Proxies (latest version)
+- API products
-- shared flows
+- Shared flows
-- flow hooks
+- Flow hooks
-- products
+- Products
-- apps
+- Apps
-- app keys
+- App keys
-- KVMs (org and env)
+- KVMs (org and env.
+Note that encrypted KVM values cannot be exported.)
 - Reports
 - Spec store (Not available on-premises.
 Spec store APIs are in experimental status, so may change in the future)
-- Target Servers
+- Target servers
-- Virtual Hosts
+- Virtual hosts
+- TLS key stores and references (Certificate keys cannot be exported.
+Certificates are exported but not imported.)
-- TLS Key Stores
+- Caches

 You can also import the following kinds of data from a CSV file to an Apigee org:
   - developers